-Silver is also known for its reflectivity – when polished, silver becomes the most reflective surface on Earth.
+It is also known for its reflectivity – when polished, it becomes the most reflective surface on Earth.
 It is so reflective it is used in the making of crystalline solar panels.
-Nuclear energy also uses silver.
+Nuclear energy also uses Silver.
 It is often employed in control rods to capture neutrons and slow the rate of fission in nuclear reactors.
 Inserting the control rods into the nuclear core slows the reaction, while removing them speeds it up.
-Silver can also be used to prevent the growth of bacteria and can replace other bacteria-preventing chemicals like chlorine in water filters, water purifiers, swimming pools, and even clothes.
+It can also be used to prevent the growth of bacteria and can replace other bacteria-preventing chemicals like chlorine in water filters, water purifiers, swimming pools, and even clothes.

-Silver applications are continually being explored.
-Silver is one of many options for replacing toxic chromated copper arsenate as a wood preservative.
+The material’s applications are continually being explored.
+It is one of many options for replacing toxic chromated Copper Arsenate as a wood preservative.
 Nanosilver is being used in inks and coatings for paper and other surfaces.
 Silver metal glass, produced by cooling silver quickly, offers durable strength that resists deformation.
 Silver-based ionic liquids, which are in a liquid state at room temperature, can be used to clean up petroleum waste products.
-Silver in fabric allows touch screen users to keep their gloves on during cold weather.
+This material in fabric allows touch screen users to keep their gloves on during cold weather.

-Although silver’s thermal and electrical conductivity is extremely effective, it is also very expensive.
-As a result, cheaper metals like copper are often used with a silver coating.
+Although it’s thermal and electrical conductivity is extremely effective, it is also very expensive.
+As a result, cheaper metals like Copper are often used with a silver coating.
 This way, conductivity is increased at a much cheaper cost.
 Silver coated wires are used in areas of science that require the best quality of conductivity, such as radio frequency engineering.